Aspergillum: Christianity

 The form of the aspergillum differs in the Eastern Orthodox Church.
 In the Greek Orthodox Church the aspergillum (randistirion) is in the form of a standing vessel with a tapering lid.
 The top of the lid has holes in it from which the agiasmos (holy water) is sprinkled.
 In the Russian Orthodox Church the aspergillum is in the form of a whisk made of cloth or hair.
 Sometimes, sprigs of basil are used to sprinkle holy water.
 In some of the Oriental Orthodox Churches, no aspergillum is used, but the priest will pour holy water into the palm of his right hand and throw it on the faithful.

+Tamil Culture

+An aspergillum is used to pour sacred water on guests and also throughout a wedding.
+It is also used to pour holy water on Hindu deities in temples.

+History

 Origin

 The origin is found in the Book of Leviticus Chapter 14 in the Old Testament:

 And the priest goes out of the camp and the priest looks, and beholds that the sore of the leprosy of the leper is healed.
 And the priest commands, and takes, for the one healed, two unblemished live birds, cedar wood, Coccus scarlet, and hyssop.
 And the priest commands, and slaughters the one bird in a pottery vessel upon living water.
 He takes the live bird and the cedar wood and the Coccus scarlet and the hyssop and dips them and the live bird in the blood of the bird slaughtered upon the living water.
 And sprinkle seven times upon him purified of leprosy, and he is purified, and sends the live bird upon the face of the field.